CONABIO/airflow_sipecam/airflow_stack_deployment/README.md

 ### Note

-If you deplot the stack with extras (included superset) use docker_stack_extras.yml and once you deploy the stack run the following to initialize the db.
+If you deploy the stack with extras (included superset) use docker_stack_extras.yml and once you deploy the stack run the following to initialize the db.
 Do not forget to modify script/db_init.sh for your purpose.

 ```
 sudo docker exec -it <sspostgres_container> /bin/bash /db_init.sh